 Upon completion of a 3-year construction plan, this innovative school will add a high school building and have the capacity to accommodate 2,200 public school K-12 students.
 By adding a grade to the high school each year, the first senior class will graduate in 2017.
 As the student body increased, so has the number of faculty and staff needed to deliver the high quality instructional program in small class sizes of approximately 20 students each.
 NECP employs about 100 teachers and support personnel.
 The diverse corps of veteran and new faculty includes local teachers, but also, many from states and 4 foreign countries.

-North East Carolina Prep teachers reported to work on July 1 for a full month of professional development and training prior to the August 5 return of students.
+North East Carolina Prep teachers report to work on July 1 for a full month of professional development and training prior to the August return of students.
 “The intensity of this advance training for our staff separates us from most other schools in the nation,” said Westberg.
 “We know this benefits our instructional strategy by giving our teachers the tools they need to effectively manage their classrooms.
 And, it sets the stage for our positive discipline approach that emphasizes win-win opportunities for everyone.”

 The entire school is focused on the philosophy of Harvard professor Dr. Howard Gardner, who recognized that individuals exhibit intelligence in multiple ways and learn best through teaching and learning techniques that tap into those areas.
 Utilizing Gardner’s Multiple Intelligence theory, NECP educators deliver the Core Knowledge curriculum aligned with the NC Common Core Standards and college and career readiness measures.